ronibuchine/jack-jack-go/README.md

 ## Test Script

 ### Compiling
 Compile with `make` on linux.
-On windows??
+On windows?? -- calm your farm... you can use mingw (command is `mingw32-make`)

 ### Usage